ncipollo/tix-core/README.md

 #### Github

 You can use this section to define fields which should be included in all generated tickets (or all tickets of a certain type).
-Tix supports the following github fields:
+Tix supports the following GitHub fields:

 - `assignees`: Assignees to attach to the ticket.
-- `delete_ticket`: The Github ticket to delete.
+- `delete_ticket`: The GitHub ticket to delete.
 When this is present the rest of the ticket specification is ignored.
-  Should be a github number (ex - `#42`).
+  Should be a GitHub number (ex - `#42`).
-- `milestone`: A github milestone to apply to the ticket.
+- `milestone`: A GitHub milestone to apply to the ticket.
 Will create a milestone if one doesn't already exist.
-- `labels`: The github labels to apply to the ticket.
+- `labels`: The GitHub labels to apply to the ticket.
 - `parent`: An explicit parent to attach the ticket to.
-Should be a github number (ex - `#42`).
+Should be a GitHub number (ex - `#42`).
-- `update_ticket`: The Github ticket number to update.
+- `update_ticket`: The GitHub ticket number to update.
 When present, tix will update an existing ticket rather than creating a new one.
-Should be a github number (ex - `#42`).
+Should be a GitHub number (ex - `#42`).

 #### Variables

-Variables defined in this section may be referenced in your markdown document.
-Within the markdown document, all variables must be preceded by a `$`.
+Variables defined in this section may be referenced in your Markdown document.
+Within the Markdown document, all variables must be preceded by a `$`.

-Variables which have a value preceeded by a `$` are pulled in from the environment.
+Variables which have a value preceded by a `$` are pulled in from the environment.
 Please note that some environment variables are filtered out for security reasons (for example all known ticket system auth tokens).

 Note: Tix automatically creates some variables for you.
 For example: